danjohnson3141/Jekyll-Test/serializers/fields.md

-groups, The groups (visible to the active user) that this user belongs to, array; GroupTiny id, The ID of this record, integer is_approval_required, Whether the user needs to be approved to join, boolean is_content_visible, Whether posts are visibile, boolean is_group_visible, Whether the group can be seen, boolean is_memberlist_visible, Whether the member list can be seen, boolean is_viewed, Whether the active user has previously viewed this, boolean last_name, "The user's last name", string name, The name of this group, string organization_name, "The organization the user is associated with", string owner, Info about the group owner, object; UserShort
+groups, The groups (visible to the active user) that this user belongs to, array; GroupTiny id, The ID of this record, integer is_approval_required, Whether the user needs to be approved to join, boolean is_approved, Whether this connection request has been approved, boolean is_approver, Whether the active user is the person to approve this request, boolean is_content_visible, Whether posts are visibile, boolean is_group_visible, Whether the group can be seen, boolean is_memberlist_visible, Whether the member list can be seen, boolean is_viewed, Whether the active user has previously viewed this, boolean last_name, "The user's last name", string name, description, type name, The name of this group, string organization_name, "The organization the user is associated with", string owner, Info about the group owner, object; UserShort